timothygebhard/ggwd/README.md

   > **Note:** According to the Nyquist-Shannon sampling theorem, a sampling rate of *N* Hz allows to reconstruct signals with a frequency of up to *N*/2 Hz (Nyquist frequency).
 Signals from compact binary coalescences (CBCs) are mostly expected in a range of up to a few hundred Hertz, meaning a Nyquist frequency of 1024 Hz should be sufficient for resolving them.
 Therefore, a value of 2048 Hz was eventually chosen for the `target_sampling_rate` of both the background noise and the waveform simulation.
 However, if you can computationally afford it, you might also want to experiment with higher values for the `target_sampling_rate`.

-* `delta_t`: The inverse of the sampling rate.
-It is defined in the configuration file as it needs to be passed explicitly to the simulation routines of PyCBC.

-* `delta_f`: The inverse of the waveform length.
-It is defined in the configuration file as it needs to be passed explicitly to the simulation routines of PyCBC.

-* `td_length`: The product of `waveform_length` and `sampling_rate`.
-It is defined in the configuration file as it needs to be passed explicitly to the simulation routines of PyCBC.

-* `fd_length`: Calculated as half the `td_length` plus 1.
-It is defined in the configuration files as it needs to be passed explicitly to the simulation routines of PyCBC.

 * `bandpass_lower`: The cutoff-frequency for the high-pass that is applied after whitening.
 A value of 20 Hz was chosen.
 This is slightly higher than `f_lower`, which helps to suppress the non-physical turn-on effects of the simulation.

 * `bandpass_upper`: The cutoff-frequency for the low-pass that is applied after whitening.
 Per default, no low-pass is used for the sample generation.
 This is realized by choosing `bandpass_upper` equal to `target_sampling_rate`.